Asset Tracking and the Film Industry

 Wiring can also be a bit of a nightmare when it comes to filming.
 Not only do you need to make sure the wattage is correct to make sure there is no shortage on set, cables also have to be hidden so that illusions and magic aren’t broken.
 With RFID tags, it is possible to track wiring and to label the wattage and also keep the wiring hidden.
 RFID scanners don’t need a line of sight to “find” assets so your movie can be kept as gritty and as real as possible.

 This also helps with rigging in terms of practical effects, cameras and equipment.
 If there’s less time spent on rigging everything and if it’s more efficient, then it’s possible to get more done.
-This is great if you consistently find yourself saying “we’ll fix it in post”!
+This is great if you constantly find yourself saying “we’ll fix it in post”!
 More time also means less money spent, of course, which is an added bonus.

-One of the best thing about making a movie is how all of the stages fit together.
+One of the best things about making a movie is how all of the stages fit together.
 From pre – to prod – to post, everything slowly just meshes together.
 What this means, however, is that if there isn’t enough foresight in the previous step, issues can arise later.
 With asset tracking, you can instantly start tracking your footage, your backups, and your backups of backups meaning that the second it’s saved, you’ll know where it’s being left.

-It’s been years since celluloid was the favourite method of making films.
+It has been years since celluloid was the favourite method of making films.
 This doesn’t mean you won’t be making yours on celluloid and splicing it the old fashioned way, but no matter how you’ve filmed your movie, whether it’s digitally or not, you will have footage somewhere.

 This footage needs to be shipped to a variety of different places and backups after backups are needed.
 Even if it’s mostly online, you will still have a lot of physical film such as memory sticks, SD cards, and maybe even celluloid.
 This footage then needs to go to editors, whoever you’re commissioning to make the trailer, and special effects artists.
 Edited footage then needs to go to sound designers, Foley artists, and musicians.
 Every piece of footage seems to breed several more.
 In short, there’s a lot of footage going to a lot of different places, and so asset tracking can help speed this up.
-With a spreadsheet there’ll be far too much to track, but with itemit the process is a lot faster, and a lot easier.
+With a spreadsheet, there’ll be far too much to track, but with itemit the process is a lot faster, and a lot easier.

 If the editor doesn’t have their footage when they need it, there are delays.